 Object tracking is an active research area in the computer vision community.
-Surveys of object tracking algorithms are provided in [41], [20], [32].
+Surveys of object tracking algorithms are provided in [20], [32], and [41].
 A large number of tracking algorithms learn an appearance model from the initial frame and adapt it to information from incoming frames.
 Tracking results in the current frame are incorporated into the tracking model for subsequent frames.
-This online paradigm is called trackingby-detection [10], [30].
+This online paradigm is called tracking by detection [10], [30].
 The simplest object trackers within this paradigm have used color histograms [3] and template matching [16].
-However, these methods are susceptible to tracking errors which leads to the tracker model incorporating background clutter and occlusions.
-Multiple Instance Learners [1] and trackers based on Structured-label SVMs [12] have tackled the problem of sampling the right image patches for online learning.
-Yi et al. [40] propose a visual tracker which is insensitive to the quality of manual initialization.
+However, these methods are susceptible to tracking errors, which leads to the tracker model incorporating background clutter and occlusions.
+Multiple-instance learners [1] and trackers based on structured label Support Vector Machines (SVM) [12] have tackled the problem of sampling the right image patches for online learning.
+Yi et al. [40] propose a visual tracker that is insensitive to the quality of manual initialization.
 The tracker takes advantage of motion priors for detected target features from optical flow, thereby handling inaccurate initializations.
-This method still relies on either a manual initialization or an object detector to initialize the tracker reliably in a close neighbourhood of the ground-truth to be successful.
+This method still relies on either a manual initialization or an object detector to initialize the tracker reliably in a close neighborhood of the ground truth to be successful.